TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 Inside, we see the `source code` of Golang main application.

-And by analyzing it we found a interesting `function`:
+And by analyzing it we find an interesting `function`:

 <br />